HQC-Teamwork-Baloons-Pop-6/HQC-Teamwork-Baloons-Pop-6/Refactoring Documentation.md

 	- Print scoreboard with different formatters.
 	- Formatters folder => `ScoreBoard.cs`.
 16. **Behavioral - Strategy** The strategy pattern is a design pattern that allows a set of similar algorithms to be defined and encapsulated in their own classes.
-The algorithm to be used for a particular purpose may then be selected at run-time according to your requirements.
+The algorithm to be used for a particular purpose may then be selected at run-time according to your requirements.**Open/Close principle** `ScoreBoard(ILogger logger)`.**Interface Segregation** `ILogger.cs`,`IFormatter.cs`.

 	- Scoreboard print to file or console.(`ConsoleLogger.cs` ,`FileLogger.cs`)
-17.

-Added AppVeyor for testing.
+17. Added AppVeyor for testing.
+18. Introduce method `IsValidInputCommand` in class `gameEngine.cs`
+19.